keboola/connection-docs/storage/tables/data-types/index.md

 }
 ```

-### Changing types of exising typed columns
+### Changing Types of Existing Typed Columns

-**You can't change type of column of a typed table once it's created.** There are multiple ways to work around this.
+**You can't change the type of column of a typed table once it has been created.** There are multiple ways to work around this.

-First, if the table is loaded using full load, you can drop the table and create new table with the correct types and load the data there.
+First, if the table is loaded using full load, you can drop the table and create a new table with the correct types and load the data there.

 If the table is loaded incrementally, you have to create a new column and copy the data from the old one.

-* you have column `date` of type `VARCHAR` in a typed table, and you want to change it to `TIMESTAMP`
+* You have a column `date` of type `VARCHAR` in a typed table, and you want to change it to `TIMESTAMP`.
-* you first add a new column `date_timestamp` of type `TIMESTAMP` to the table
+* You first add a new column `date_timestamp` of type `TIMESTAMP` to the table.
-* then you change all the jobs filling the table to fill the new column as well as the old one
+* Then you change all the jobs filling the table to fill the new column as well as the old one.
-* then you run an ad-hoc transformation which will copy data from `date` to `date_timestamp` for existing rows
+* Then you run an ad-hoc transformation, which will copy data from `date` to `date_timestamp` for existing rows.
-* then you can slowly change all the places where `date` is used to use `date_timestamp` instead
+* Then you can slowly change all the places where `date` is used to use `date_timestamp` instead.
-* when you only use the new column, the old one can be removed
+* When you only use the new column, the old one can be removed.

-In both cases, make sure to check all the downstream configurations, so that you don't get any schema mismatch.
+In both cases, make sure to check all the downstream configurations so that you don't get any schema mismatch.
 This is especially important for data destinations, where there is already an existing table in the destination.

-### Incremental loading
+### Incremental Loading

 When you load data incrementally, there is a difference between typed and non-typed tables.
-Typed tables only compare the columns of table's primary key, while non-typed tables compare the whole row, only updating rows where any value in the row changed.
-This is decribed in detail in [Incremental loading](/storage/tables/#difference-between-tables-with-native-datatypes-and-string-tables) documentation.
+Typed tables only compare the columns of the table's primary key, while non-typed tables compare the whole row, only updating rows where any value in the row changed.
+This is decribed in detail in our documentation on [incremental loading](/storage/tables/#difference-between-tables-with-native-datatypes-and-string-tables).

 ### Handling NULLs

-Columns without native types are always `VARCHAR NOT NULL` this means you don't need to care about specific NULL behavior.
+Columns without native types are always `VARCHAR NOT NULL`.
+This means you don't need to care about a specific NULL behavior.
 This changes with typed columns.
 In most databases, NULL does not equal NULL (`NULL == NULL` is not `TRUE`, but `NULL`).
 This breaks the incremental loading flow where columns are compared against each other.

 For this reason, you need to make sure that your primary key columns are not nullable.
 This is most relevant in CTAS queries, where columns are nullable by default.
 To work around this, you can specify the columns as part of the CTAS expression.
 For example: